strayMat/causal-ml-course/slides/event_studies.typ

 ]

-#slide[
-  = Main threat to validity for an ITS: historical bias
+#slide(title: "Main threat to validity for an ITS: historical bias")[
   @degli2020can[Fig. 1]

   #grid(columns: (1fr, 1fr), gutter: 3mm)[